microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 - `points_to_evaluate`: A list of initial hyperparameter configurations to run first.
 - `evaluated_rewards`: If you have previously evaluated the parameters passed in as `points_to_evaluate` , you can avoid re-running those trials by passing in the reward attributes as a list so the optimizer can be told the results without needing to re-compute the trial.
 Must be the same length as `points_to_evaluate`.

 If you are aware of some good hyperparameter configurations, you are encouraged to provide them via `points_to_evaluate`.
-The search algorithm will try them first and take the first one in the list as the initial point of the search.
+The search algorithm will try them first and use them to bootstrap the search.

 You can use previously evaluated configurations to warm-start your tuning.
 For example, the following code means that you know the reward for the two configs in